pennie26/pennie26.github.io/_posts/2026/05/31/2026-07-14-anime-recommendations.md

 categories: []
 ---

-This is based on my personal opinion, and no spoilers.

 <!--more-->

 # 1. Assassination Classroom

-Assassination Classroom is a very good series of 2 main seasons, an extra season, and a recap movie that just got released this March.
+Assassination Classroom is a very good series of 2 main seasons, an extra season, and a recap movie that just got released this March (2026).

 I haven't watched the recap movie yet, but for the rest of the anime, it's very good.
 It's a mix of comedy, a bit of action, and the last scene is very emotional.
 If you're going to watch this, prepare tissues when you reached the last episodes of the second seasons.